jashdalvi/HandSegmentation/README.md

 ### Test_src folder

 Contains the code for inference.
 First make sure you have the weights and the config file available.
 Then change the paths in the file test_src/test.py.
+Download the classification weights from [here](https://drive.google.com/drive/folders/17gX2I5O8zP-LCdwC0j6WoomOb07x4zaL?usp=drive_link) and the segmentation weights from [here](https://drive.google.com/uc?id=1LNMQ6TGf1QaCjMgTExPzl7lFFs-yZyqX)

 ```
 # Change these paths accordingly in your system